openaddresses/openaddresses/CONTRIBUTING.md

 We'd love to hear about a new address source, fixes to an old one, or make improvements.

+OpenAddresses is a collection of _authoritative data_ for address locations around the world.
+We collect address data from authoritative sources; we do not create our own data.
+A source is a location where authoritative address data can be found.
+Examples might be a downloadable CSV file or live ArcServer feature service hosted by a national postal service, a state GIS department, or a county property parcel database.

 ### New Sources

 Have a potential source?
 Fantastic!
 Follow these steps to help us get it into the project as fast as possible!